iloveitaly/listmonk-newsletter/README.md

 ```

 Another interesting listmonk quirk is if you want link tracking, you need to add `@TrackLink` to the end of the URL.
 If you pass links to the campaign API without this, they will not be tracked.

-## TODO

-- [ ] report test email bug to listmonk https://github.com/knadh/listmonk/issues/1948
-- [ ] click tracking when sending HTML content through the API doesn't seem to work
-- [ ] add cli switches for env vars
-- [ ] list selection should be configurable
-- [ ] gpt-powered titles and summaries
-- [ ] pull github releases and add to digest with gpt summary
-- [ ] maybe add twitter content and add to update?